apify/apify-docs/sources/platform/actors/development/index.md

 ### 5. Iterate

-Now you can get back to the source code and modify the actor to match your needs.
-To learn about all the Apify Platform features and best practices, continue to the following chapter of this section or visit the [Apify Academy](/academy).
+Now you can get back to the source code and modify the Actor to match your needs.
+To learn about all the Apify platform features and best practices, continue to the following chapter of this section or visit the [Apify Academy](/academy).

 ## Build Actor locally